Pet insurance FAQs

 We show your previous year’s price on your renewal invite, along with your renewal price.
 This will help you to compare prices based on the same cover.

 Unfortunately, once a pet has been taken ill, in general they're more likely to get ill again.
-That's why, if a claim is paid, the price you will pay next year can double.
+That's why, if a claim is paid, the price you will pay next year can increase.

-It’s important you budget for renewal prices to increase as your pet gets older.
-How much they go up is different for everyone and depends on things like your pet’s breed, their age and health, and there is no limit to how much your renewal price can increase over time.
+It's important you budget for renewal prices to increase as your pet gets older.
+How much they go up is different for everyone and depends on things like your pet's breed, their age and health.
+There is no limit to how much your renewal price can increase over time.

 Please read your schedule carefully for details of how the excess applies to you and your pet.